U.S. Resume Format: Best Practices, Examples, & Tips

 Optional resume sections

-There are several optional sections that you can include on a U.S. resume, depending on your skills, experiences and the job you are applying for.
+There are several optional sections that you can include on a U.S. resume, depending on your skills, experiences, and the job you’re applying for.
 Here are some examples:

-Remember, the sections of your resume that you choose to include should be relevant to the job you are applying for and highlight your strengths and experiences.
+Remember, the sections of your resume that you choose to include should be relevant to the job you’re applying for and highlight your strengths and experiences.

 U.S. Resume Template

-Overall, this resume is a great example of how to effectively showcase your qualifications and stand out in a competitive job market.
+This U.S. resume sample is a strong example of what a resume should look like and how to effectively showcase your qualifications and stand out in a competitive job market.

 Key Takeaways